mdsumner/rema-ovr/README.md

 # REMA v2

-We have create a VRT with efficient overviews, so a GDAL-capable software can read any portion very efficiently.
+We have created a VRT with efficient overviews, so a GDAL-capable software can read any portion very efficiently.

 The DSN is here: